Self-restrained Triplet Loss for Accurate Masked Face Recognition: Methodology

 where $\mu(d2)$ is the mean of the distances between the anchor and the negative pairs calculated on the mini-batch level, given as $\frac{1}{N} \sum_i^N(d(f(x^a_{i}),f(x^n_{i}))$. $\mu(d3)$ is the mean of the distances between the positive and the negative pairs calculated on the mini-batch level, given as $\frac{1}{N} \sum_i^N(d(f(x^p_{i}),f(x^n_{i}))$.
 An $d$ is the euclidean distance computed on normalized feature embedding (Equation \ref{eq:l2}).

-Figure \ref{fig:triple_vs_srt} illustrates the optimization of d1 (distance between genuine pairs) and d2 (distance between imposter pairs) by naive triplet loss and \gls{srt} loss over the training iterations of two EUM models.
-In Figure \ref{fig:triple_vs_srt_resnet50}, the EUM model is trained on top of feature embeddings obtained from a ResNet-50 face recognition model.
-In Figure \ref{fig:triple_vs_srt_mobilefacenet}, the EUM model is trained on top of feature embeddings obtained from MobileFaceNet-50 face recognition model.
-Details on the training is presented in Section \ref{sec:exp}.
+Figure \ref{fig:triple_vs_srt} illustrates the optimization of d1 (distance between genuine pairs) and d2 (distance between imposter pairs) by naive triplet loss and \gls{srt} loss over the training iterations of three EUM models on top of ResNet-100 (Figure \ref{fig:triple_vs_srt_resnet100}), ResNet-50 (Figure \ref{fig:triple_vs_srt_resnet50}) and MobileFaceNet (Figure \ref{fig:triple_vs_srt_mobilefacenet}).
+Details on the training settings are presented in Section \ref{sec:exp}.
 It can be clearly noticed that the d1 distance (anchor-positive distance) learned by \gls{srt} is significantly smaller than the one learned by naive triplet loss.
 This indicates that the output embedding of the \gls{eum} trained with \gls{srt} is more similar to the embedding of the same identity (the positive) than the output embedding of \gls{eum} trained with triplet loss.